|

 education, where I was appreciated for my translations of

-edubabble; and as a contract writer and editor for non-profits
+edubabble; and as a contract writer and editor for nonprofits

 and ministries in the education sphere, where my knack for